 Loyalty and rewards programs have become commonplace in today’s society.
-Traditional brick and mortar stores are using them to keep pace with the evolving ecommerce world, and ecommerce sites are using them to boost retention and drive down acquisition costs.But how and when did loyalty programs get their start, and what has caused their recent spike in popularity?
+Both traditional brick and mortar stores and ecommerce sites are using them to boost retention and drive down acquisition costs, but how and when did loyalty programs get their start?
+More importantly, what has caused their recent spike in popularity?
 It's time for a lesson in the history of loyalty programs!

 Some believe that the early roots of customer loyalty programs started with “premium marketing” in the late 18th century.
 At this time, American retailers began to give customers copper tokens with purchases that could be later redeemed for products on future purchases.

 This customer retention strategy would remain popular throughout the 19th century and would pave the way for the loyalty programs we know today.
 Let’s continue through the history of loyalty programs.

 Transition to other forms of loyalty (1800s)

 Retailers quickly learned that using coins as a customer retention tool was a costly way of promoting loyalty.
 In the late 19th century (around 1891), the transition to less expensive tools began when stamps replaced coins in “loyalty programs”.

 Green Shield stamps became one of the first retail loyalty programs, and could arguably be considered a predecessor of what popular programs like Air Miles and Aeroplan do today.
 Green Shield awarded stamps for purchases at select retailers that could be later redeemed for catalog products.

 At this point in the history of loyalty programs, we can start to see programs as we know them taking shape.

 Modern loyalty programs (1900s)

 Loyalty programs would continue to be led by stamp collection programs into the early 1900’s.
 Beyond this point, individual brands and retailers began to introduce their own ways of engaging customers, with "box tops" as one of the original brand specific programs.